mmistakes/minimal-mistakes/_posts/2020-02-19-ddpg-experiments.md

 where $\rho_{\mu_{\theta}}$ state-action pair distribution induced by the policy $\mu_{\theta}$ and $Q^{\mu_\theta}$ is the action value function, which tells us how good it is to take action $a_t$ given the state $s_t$.

-[TODO: Add the note that policy gradient should actually be computed with respect to the advantage function but we go for simplicity here with the Q function instead.]
-[TODO: Any more simple way to introduce the concept of iteration when computing the gradient ?]
-{: .notice--warning}

-Once the gradient is computed, we update the weights of the policy network for each iteration using the rule
+Once the gradients of the weights $\theta$ are computed, we can update the weights of the policy network for each iteration using the rule

 $$
   \theta_{i+1} \leftarrow \alpha \theta_{i} + \alpha \nabla_{\theta_{i}}J(\mu_{\theta_{i}}),
 $$

-[TODO: This part is probably too early.
-Also separate the weights of policy and q value with different greek letters] {: .notice--warning}

 where $\theta_i$ represents the weights of the policy at the iteration $i$ and $\alpha$ is the learning rate.
-Intuitively, this will nudge the overall policy so as to (1) output action that achieve higher rewards more often while (2) avoid action that result in low rewards.
+Intuitively, this will nudge the overall policy so as to (1) output actions that achieve higher rewards more often, while (2) avoid actions that result in low rewards.

-Consequently, we need a good way to approximate the action-value.
-To do so, the paper proposes to use "deep" neural networks as function approximator, which we shall refer to as Q-Value network from now on.
+This correspond to the objective of the RL agent defined above, which was to maximize the expected returns.

+Still, the policy gradient method also requires a good enough estimation of how good an arbitrary action is given a state.
+This is the role of the Q-value network $Q$.
-The Q-Value network is formally defined as $Q: S \times A \rightarrow \mathbb{R}$ More pragmatically, it takes a state-action pair $(s_t,a_t)$ as input and outputs a real value which represents how good the action $a_t$ was given the state $s_t$.
+The Q-Value network is formally defined as $Q: S \times A \rightarrow \mathbb{R}$.
+More pragmatically, it takes a state-action pair $(s_t,a_t)$ as input and outputs a real value which represents how good the action $a_t$ was given the state $s_t$.
-Of course, to properly guide the actor's policy, we need the Q-Value network as accurate as possible.
+Therefore, to properly guide the actor's policy, we need the Q-Value network to be as accurate as possible.

+Similarly to the policy, we define the Q-value as a neural network $Q_{\phi}$ parameterized by the weights $\phi$.
-To update the Q-Value network, we use the Temporal Difference combined with the Q-learning method and adapted to the continuous action space:
+To update said neural network, we use the Temporal Difference combined with the Q-learning method and adapted to the continuous action space:

-The part above concerning the Q learning is not that clear.
-What is the theory behind it ?
-Where are the weights ?
-{: .notice--warning}

 $$
- Q^{\mu}(s_t,a_t) = \mathbb{E}_{\rho_{\mu}}
+ Q_{\phi}(s_t,a_t) = \mathbb{E}_{\rho_{\mu}}
 $$

 TODO: TD / Bellman update + Loss equation for critic network